-The Directors are responsible for the maintenance and integrity of the Company's financial statements published on the ultimate parent company's website.
+The directors are responsible for the maintenance and integrity of the company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Independent auditors' report to the members of Quilter Cheviot Limited